dehora/outland/README.md

 In summary:

-- A Feature is identified by a key, can be on or off, and may also be evaluated in the on state to return a particular option from a set of options.
-Every feature has an owner.
+- A Feature is identified by a key, and can be in an on or off state.
+Every feature has an owner and a version.

-- Features that have options will also give each option a weight that biases the returned result.
+- As well as a state, Features may also have a set of options.
+These are evaluated in the on state to return a particular option.
+Each option has a weight that affects the chance if it being returned.

 - An App is a collection of features and identified by a key.
 Every App at least one owner.
+A Feature always belongs to one App.

-- Apps also holds a list of Grants to services and team members, allowing them to access the App's features from the server.
+- Apps also hold a list of Grants to services and team members.
+A grant allows them to access the App's features from the server.

 ### Features